johannafransn/X-Chain-Wallet-Connector/README.md

 This dapp is supposed to be run alongside a wallet that has `batch_signing` functionality implemented.
 Otherwise user will have to sign all of the bridge transfers individually.

+Proposal to introduce a new EIP standard for wallets and dapps to support batch signing would be recommended.

 Sequance wallet SDK offers such functionality, see here: https://docs.sequence.xyz/wallet/guides/send-batch-transactions/
 # Run the app